Jean-Dum/EDS_project_Alarm_Part/README.md

 ## Limitations

-The fact of working two groups together makes the communication between terminals harder but we dont expect any other big problem in our terminal.
+The fact of working two groups together makes the communication between terminals harder but we don't expect any other big problem in our terminal.